 Is it OK to ride a bike during the coronavirus outbreak?

-As well as limiting the spread of coronavirus, another reason life has changed so rapidly over the past few weeks is the need to protect the NHS from becoming overwhelmed.
-Attitude to risk has changed massively in a matter of days.
-I'd argue that our decisions on how, when and where to cycle now needs to weigh up the potential risks with the known benefits.
-Cycling is now one of the only permitted activities outside of your own home, as you can maintain social distancing at all time.
+As well as limiting the spread of coronavirus, there is the need to protect the NHS from becoming overwhelmed.
+In the past year, our attitudes to risk have changed massively.
+Our decisions on how, when and where to cycle now needs to weigh up the potential risks with the known benefits.

 Children riding their bikes for fun

-On 20th March, only a couple of long days ago, the deputy chief medical officer said that riding a bike is a suitable activity for children of all ages.
-It's going to be really important for physical and mental health that kids remain active and entertained.
-Riding a bike is great fun and it's encouraging that the government, for now, are allowing this to continue.
+On 20th March 2020, the deputy chief medical officer said that riding a bike is a suitable activity for children of all ages and nothing has changed since then.
+It’s so important for physical and mental health that kids remain active and entertained.
+Riding a bike is great fun and provides exercise at the same time.

 A small toddler or child riding around the park or garden on their balance bike or pedal bike is getting fresh air, exercise and letting off steam.
 Yes, there’s a small risk of physical injury, but there is in most activities young children do (they could fall off the sofa watching CBeebies!).